vuex-orm/vuex-orm/docs/api/database/database.md

 ### baseModel

+- **`baseModel<T extends typeof Model>(model: T): T`**<br>
-- **`baseModel (name: string): typeof Model`**
+  **`baseModel(model: string): typeof Model`**

   Get the base model of the given name from the entities list.
 The base Model is only relevant when the model is inheriting another model to achieve Single Table inheritance feature.
+It is going to through error if the model was not found.

 ### module

 - **`module (name: string): Vuex.Module<any, any>`**

   Get the module of the given name from the entities list.
+It is going to through error if the module was not found.

 ### modules